 Economy Minister Gordon Lyons today announced a new Assured Skills Academy with PwC offering 20 high quality training places.

-Focusing on professional services, the Assured Skills Academy is open to people with a Level 5 qualification and relevant experience, or a 2:2 degree in any discipline.
+Focussing on Technology, the Assured Skills Academy is open to people with a Level 5 qualification and relevant experience, or a 2:2 degree in any discipline.

-Successful applicants receive eight weeks of industry-relevant pre-employment training at Belfast Met and Ulster University.
+Successful applicants receive nine weeks of industry-relevant pre-employment training at Belfast Met.
 Participants who complete the training have the opportunity to gain industry-recognised qualifications.

-“I am pleased to announce another Assured Skills Academy with PwC, Belfast Met and UU.
-This is an excellent opportunity for people to join the largest firm of professional advisers in Northern Ireland.
+“I am pleased to announce another Assured Skills Academy with PwC and Belfast Met.
+This is an excellent opportunity for people to join the largest firm of professional advisors in Northern Ireland.

 “Developing the local skills base is a key element of our economic recovery.
 Assured Skills Academies have a very strong track record of success in upskilling people and helping them secure employment.”